Jelmerro/Vieb/FAQ.md

 For Mac, there are two zipped Apps, one for x64 and one for ARM64.
 Vieb releases are offered in two different architectures:

-- ARM64, for Silicon macbooks, Raspberry Pi's, micro-computers etc. (suffixed aarch64 for rpm and pacman builds)
+- ARM64, for Silicon macs, Raspberry Pi's, micro-computers etc. (suffixed aarch64 for rpm and pacman builds)
 - x64, for pretty much all other regular devices (also suffixed with amd64, x86_64 or no suffix at all)

 It's important to make sure that you download the right architecture for your system.